Shock Tuning 101: What Is Compression And Rebound

 First of all, let’s go over shock valving as a whole.
 Simply put, valving determines how much force it takes to compress or extend a shock.
 Some shocks have fixed valving, meaning it is not adjustable.
 Your valving is set at the factory and cannot be changed.

 Other shocks allow you to tune the valving to your preferences or driving style.
-Single-adjustable shocks change both compression and rebound with a single knob.
+Single adjustable shocks change both compression and rebound with a single knob.
 You can stiffen the shock overall, or you can soften the shock overall.

 Double-adjustable shocks offer more tunability.
 You can use one knob to adjust rebound and another knob to adjust rebound.
 This allows you to make small tweaks and really dial in the characteristics of your ride quality and performance.
-This is especially important if you frequently use your vehicle for track days, drag racing or autocross events.
+This is especially important if you frequently use your vehicle for track days, drag racing, or autocross events.

 Compression is the amount of force it takes to—you guessed it—compress a shock.
 Imagine a shock is fully extended and you try to squeeze it together.
 The force pushing back against your hands is determined by the compression valving.